DIAGNijmegen/website-content/content/pages/projects/examode.md

 The project aims to solve: “weakly supervised knowledge discovery of exascale heterogeneous data.’’

 Radboudumc is responsible for the following objectives:
-* Develop deep learning methods for detection and semantic segmentation of regions of interest in histopathology whole-slide images.
+- Develop deep learning methods for detection and semantic segmentation of regions of interest in histopathology whole-slide images.
-* Develop deep learning methods for whole-slide image classification using image-level target labels extracted from pathology reports.
+- Develop deep learning methods for whole-slide image classification using image-level target labels extracted from pathology reports.
-* Develop methods of whole-slide image compression to allow end-to-end training of deep neural networks with whole-slide image data.
+- Develop methods of whole-slide image compression to allow end-to-end training of deep neural networks with whole-slide image data.
-* Develop efficient parallel implementations of researched ANNs dealing with both shared and distributed memory environments
+- Develop efficient parallel implementations of researched ANNs dealing with both shared and distributed memory environments.
-* Make developed methods available via a web-based platform.
+- Make developed methods available via a web-based platform.
-* Facilitate integration of developed methods in digital pathology workflow and development of decision support algorithms.
+- Facilitate integration of developed methods in digital pathology workflow and development of decision support algorithms.

 ## Funding
 - [The European Union’s Horizon 2020 research and innovation programme](https://ec.europa.eu/programmes/horizon2020/en/)